babit25/Instacart_market/README.md

 ● Case Statement

-# Data Cleaning and Initial Analysis
+# Data Cleaning and Preliminary Analysis

 The orders table contains some NULL Values in the **days_since_prior_order** column which was for first time orders.
 I changed the decimal places of the figures in the 	**days_since_prior_order** column to 0 and changed the datatype to integer.